the-events-calendar/the-events-calendar/readme.txt

 = 3.9.1 =

 * Fixed a bug where occasionally it wasn't possible to page through to an event that had been recently edited
+* Clarified the wording of a warning that shows when an Event Addon should be updated

 = 3.9 =